 If I hadn’t had a press release and labels proclaiming that this was no added sugar chocolate I wouldn’t have been able to tell – and The Boyfriend, who, for someone who says he’s not a fan of chocolate pulled his weight quite nicely during this particular review, was also a big fan.

 There’s three varieties – Milk Chocolate, Dark Chocolate and Milk and Nut – of the three the nut one was my favourite, then the Dark, The Milk was nice but a bit bland compared to the other two.
 Other Chocologic reviews seem to agree with me – most of them score the Dark chocolate the highest.

-In terms of the calories in Chocologic, here’s a quick breakdown of calories, carbs, fat etc so you can see how the three flavours weigh up per four square serving – that’s a sixth of the bar
+In you’re interested in how many calories are in Chocologic, it varies slightly depending which variety you consume.
+So, here’s a quick breakdown of calories, carbs, fat etc so you can see how the three flavours weigh up per four square serving – that’s a sixth of the bar

 Milk – 64 cals, 4,8g fat, 4.5g carbs (2.8g sugars)

 Dark – 58 cals, 4.8g fat, 2.5g carbs (0.4g sugars)

 Milk and Nut – 67 cals, 5.2g fat, 4.2g carbs (sugars 2.8g)

 Looks great doesn’t it – the only thing is I defy you eat just four squares.

 We ate the whole 80g bar between us in one go – so we could multiply each of the above counts by three.
 Even then though they are still fewer calories than a Mars Bar so it’s not soooo bad.
 I’ll just keep telling myself that shall I?